RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 * The Allocation quota is for the  whole :tt:`LAB` area allocation and is a sum of what is stored in :tt:`share`  and in all personal directories.
-* Each Grantee has a personal directory (named with grantee's UCINetID).
+* Each Grantee has a personal directory (named with grantee's UCInetID).
 Only grantee and the space owner can read/write files in this directory.
 * A directory called :tt:`share` is available to all members of the lab.
   Anyone in the lab can read/write files stored under it.